 For many students, the Reading test is the most difficult part of the SAT–there’s a lot to read, a bunch of questions to answer, and very little time to do so.
-However, there are some things you can do to make this section of the exam a bit easier to complete.
+However, there are things you can do to make this section of the exam easier to complete.

 Take a closer look at these tips below.
-If you want even more help on the SAT Reading test, consider taking a SAT prep course with Prep Expert.
+If you want even more help on the SAT Reading test, consider taking an SAT prep course with Prep Expert.

 Pick A Reading Style That’s Right For You

 Whether it’s reading passages in full or skimming, choose an approach that allows you to answer all of the questions in time.

 By far, the biggest challenge of the Reading test is timing.
 For most students, the Reading test would be easy with unlimited time to finish it.
 However, the test requires you to read six passages and answer over fifty questions, in a little over an hour–a hard slog.

 If you’re a bookworm that reads at a particularly high level, then you’ll probably be able to read all the passages in full and answer all the questions, without running out of time or sacrificing comprehension.
 But, for many students, this task is quite a stretch within the 65 minutes allotted for the Reading test.
 So, you might want to consider skimming in order to save time.